jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

 Talking about activities or observing them is a very rich source of information.
-The activities of the users have a reason for them.
-Usually there will be follow up questions to find out why and how users do what they do: *»You said, you apply paragraph styles.
+When asking about activities you can often use  follow up questions to find out why and how users do what they do: *»You said, you apply paragraph styles.
 What do they do?«* or *»You just used that›align‹ function – before you placed objects manually.
 What is the difference between those activities?.«*

 ####  Motivations